GluuFederation/docs-ce-prod/3.1.1/source/installation-guide/install.md

 After answering these questions, `setup.py` will show you your selections and ask you if you want to continue.
 If everything looks good, select Y to finish installation.

-Note: the easiest place to go wrong is with the first two questions:

-1. Do not use `localhost` for either the IP address or hostname.

-2. Use a real hostname--you can always manage via host file entries even if you don't want to mess with DNS for testing.
-If you are deploying a cluster, use the hostname of the cluster--that is used by the clients connecting to the Gluu Server.

 After 5-10 minutes you will see the following success message: Gluu Server installation successful!
 Point your browser to [hostname].

+### Troubleshooting Setup

+The easiest place to go wrong is with the first two questions:

+1. Enter IP Address: Do **not** use `localhost` for either the IP address or hostname.

+2. Enter hostname: Use a real hostname--you can always manage via host file entries even if you don't want to mess with DNS for testing.
+If you are deploying a cluster, use the hostname of the cluster--that is used by the clients connecting to the Gluu Server.

 ## Login via Browser